-Millersville has announced it would postpone commencement and provide prorated student refunds for housing, dining, parking and the shuttle bus.
+Millersville has also postponed commencement and said it would provide prorated student refunds for housing, dining, and certain fees.

 “While we all hoped that this situation would not come to pass,” university President Danies Wubah wrote in a letter to the campus community, “I understand the critical need to make this change in order to mitigate the transmission of the coronavirus.”